BDS IN THE PEWS

-- Political Advocacy: The NGO was active in promoting “war crimes” charges against Israel after the Gaza fighting in January 2009.
+- Political Advocacy: Active in promoting “war crimes” charges against Israel.
 These charges were based on anonymous and unverifiable hearsay “testimonies.”

 - In 2010 BtS published a highly tendentious book titled Occupation of the Territories - Israeli Soldier testimonies 2000-2010, which claimed to provide a counter to the “official Israeli position” on IDF actions in the territories.
 NGO Monitor analysis has revealed that this book was rife with methodological problems and appeared to tailor the testimonies to predetermined “analyses” that falsely claimed that Israeli actions are not aimed at self-defense but at “terrorizing the civilian population.”